Last Updated: May 12, 2026

 - Swimming Level: middle and top

 Zebra danios are a great little schooling fish species that also do well in cooler temperatures.
 These peaceful fish can make good goldfish tank mates, even though they are technically small enough to be eaten.
-Danios are speedy and lively fish, so this usually isn’t a problem, but keeping them with slower goldfish is the safest bet.
+Danios are speedy and lively fish, so this isn’t a problem, but keeping them with slower goldfish is the safest bet.

 11. Mystery Snails